ncale/ncale/README.md

 - [ ] Remove headings styles (?) or find better implementation
 - [ ] Add all flexoki colors
 - [ ] external links icon on the right
-- [ ] external links open in new tab
 - [ ] remove icons
 - [ ] remove react and other packages
 - [ ] python scripts for improving writing with OAI api